emagar/dipMex/README.md

  **Gaceta Parlamentaria**, as discussed by Cantu, Desposato, and Magar 2014.

-<a id="org448d2f5"></a>
+<a id="orgfc3a0a6"></a>

 # Acknowledgements

 Eric Magar acknowledges financial support from the Asociación Mexicana de Cultura A.C. and CONACYT's Sistema Nacional de Investigadores.
-He is responsible for mistakes and shortcomings in the data.
 I am grateful to Ana Lucía Enríquez Araiza, Sonia Kuri Kosegarten, Vidal Mendoza Tinoco, and Eugenio Solís Flores Tinoco for research assistance.
 Eric Magar Meurs is responsible for mistakes and shortcomings in the data.
-PLease report any error to emagar at gmail dot com.
+Please report any error to emagar at gmail dot com.